Mohd-Mursaleen/BFC-frontend/README.md

-# Bengaluru Fitness Connection (BFC) Website
+# Bengaluru Fitness Club (BFC) Website

-A premium, high-performance website for **Bengaluru Fitness Connection**, designed to showcase the gym's facilities, membership plans, and vibrant community.
+A premium, high-performance website for **Bengaluru Fitness Club**, designed to showcase the gym's facilities, membership plans, and vibrant community.

 ## 🚀 Features